• Skip to primary navigation

 • sesame oil

-I use it in my rotisserie chicken sandwiches and in my curry chicken salad.
+I use it in my rotisserie chicken sandwiches.
 You can substitute the rotisserie chicken with roasted chicken breasts that are shredded after cooking.

-This rotisserie chicken salad recipe also makes a great addition to your meal prep strategy since it stores well in the refrigerator with the dressing added when you are ready to eat.
+This chopped Asian chicken salad makes a great addition to your meal prep strategy since it stores well in the refrigerator with the dressing added when you are ready to eat.

-This Asian chicken salad can also be made into a wonderful lighter salad by omitting the shredded chicken.
+This Asian chopped salad can also be made into a wonderful light crunchy Asian salad by omitting the shredded chicken.
 You can serve it as a side dish at a BBQ or potluck or just as a light lunch.

 It is absolutely delicious that way!